spacelift-io/user-documentation/docs/integrations/source-control/gitlab.md

 # GitLab

 Spacelift supports using GitLab as the source of code for your [stacks](../../concepts/stack/README.md) and [modules](../../vendors/terraform/module-registry.md).
-You can set up multiple Space-level and one default Azure DevOps integration per account.
+You can set up multiple Space-level and one default GitLab integration per account.
 While we support both managed (`gitlab.com`) and self-hosted GitLab installations just the same.

 ## Setup Guide